dinvincible98/Dice_in_the_box/README.md

 vector [1, 1, J_box/J_dice] and I used 1 for both inertia of box and dice (Assume the center of the mass is the center of the geometry).
 The kinetic energy then can be calculated after finding the velocity and inertia matrices.
 The potential energy of the system is also calculated from the rigid-body transformation of objects in world frame.
+After getting the kinetic and potential energy of the system, I can derive the Lagrangian equation of the system.

+Formulas:

       KE = 0.5 * ((V_box.T) * I_box * V_box + (V_dice.T) * I_dice * V_dice)

       PE = g * (m1 * h_box + m2 *h_dice)